tweag/nickel/notes/overriding.md

 undefined field because it is expected to be provided by a subsequent merge?
 Two possible approaches:

- - **dynamically scoping**: records can reference fields that are not explicitly defined locally, such as:
+ - **dynamic scoping**: records can reference fields that are not explicitly defined locally, such as:
    ```nickel
    {a = b} & {b = 1}
    ```
    However, dynamic scoping have a number of issues, and is usually considered bad practice.
- - **lexically scoping**: as currently, require self-referenced fields to be defined locally.
+ - **lexical scoping**: as currently, require self-referenced fields to be defined locally.
 Note that thanks to contracts, one can require the existence of a field without defining it.
 For example, we could write the previous example as: